kwonus/Quelle-Obsolete/Quelle.md

 Python support code-generation is unnecessary, because the pythonic pattern is to use a dictionary for derealization as this is normally methodology for working with JSON payloads.

 The additional two parameters are optional, and are also very specific.
-If the third parameter is provided, it must be the greater-than sign ( > ).
+If the third parameter is provided, it must be ( > ) or ( >! ).
 And the final and fourth parameter must be a valid path+filename specification.
 To expand on the previous example, we can save output to a file with this command:

 *@generate* Java CloudSearch  >  C:\\MyFolder\\src\\CloudSearch.java

 The folder must exist, and the file in that folder must not exist.
-If those two conditionas are met, the CloudSearch.java will contain the generated code.
+If those two conditions are met, the CloudSearch.java will contain the generated code.

 If the user does not care if the file already exists, the existance check can be bypassed using this command:

-*@generate* Java CloudSearch  > !
+*@generate* Java CloudSearch  >!
 C:\\MyFolder\\src\\CloudSearch.java

 ### X. System Controls